Balaji-itz-me/-customer_behavior_analysis/README.md

 │── csv_files/          # Original 6 CSV files used for analysis
-│── scripts/            # Python scripts for SQL connection, data processing, and analysis │── notebooks/          # Jupyter Notebooks for exploratory analysis and visualization │── results/            # Output reports, tables, and figures (if applicable) │── images/             # Visualizations from sentiment analysis │── README.md           # Project documentation
+│── scripts/            # Python scripts for SQL connection, data processing, and analysis │── notebooks/          # Jupyter Notebooks for exploratory analysis and visualization │── results/            # Output reports, tables, and figures │── images/             # Visualizations from sentiment analysis │── README.md           # Project documentation
 │── requirements.txt    # Dependencies for running the project